 Contents of the Articles of Incorporation under Article 16.8 slightly differ from the key issues of protection over shareholders' equity as described below: Letter Tai-Zheng-Shang-Zi 0991701319 of Taiwan Stock Exchange Corporation (TWEC) dated April 13, 2010: "Descriptions: II.
 (III) In the very premise of not conflicting the laws prevalent at the venue of registration, a foreign issuer shall provide in its Articles of Incorporation the powers entitled to a minority of shareholders to request to convene a special shareholders meeting.
 The part regarding competent authority to permit the convening should be deleted".
-Accordingly, the Articles of Incorporation provide under Article 16.8: "Where the board of directors does not serve notices for the special shareholders meeting within fifteen days after the aforementioned shareholder (s) request(s), the extemporaneous (unscheduled) motion.
+Accordingly, the Articles of Incorporation provide under Article 16.8: "Where the board of directors does not serve notices for the special descriptions of the key contents and shall not be posed by means of extemporaneous (unscheduled) motion.
 The key contents may be put into the website designated by the competent authority in charge of securities or by the Company and such URL shall be expressly stated on the notice:

-- (1) Election or discharge of a director or supervisor; - (2) Amendment to Articles of Incorporation - (3) Capital decrease. - (4) Application for discontinuance from being listed to public. - (5) Dissolution, merger, conversion, division of shares. - (6) Execution, change or termination from a contract for business in leasehold, commissioned business operation or joint venture. - (7) Transfer of business operation or properties in full or for the majority. - (8) Inward transfer of business operation, properties from another, with significant impact upon the Company's business operation. - (9) Issuance through private placement negotiable securities attributed as equity. - (10) Permit to directors into prohibition of business strife. - (11) Allocation of dividend or bonus warranty period by means of issuance of new shares. - (12) Allocation of legal reserve and capital reserve obtained with premium of stock
+- (1) Election or discharge of a director or supervisor; - (2) Amendment to Articles of Incorporation - (3) Capital decrease. - (4) Application for discontinuance from being listed to public. - (5) Dissolution, merger, conversion, division of shares. - (6) Execution, change or termination from a contract for business in leasehold, commissioned business operation or joint venture. - (7) Transfer of business operation or properties in full or for the majority. - (8) Inward transfer of business operation, properties from another, with significant impact upon the Company's business operation. - (9) Issuance through private placement negotiable securities attributed as equity. - (10) Permit to directors into prohibition of business strife. - (11) Allocation of dividend or bonus warranty period by means of issuance of new shares.